 Solo builders and small teams No senior architect on the team?
 Tekk fills that gap.
 It reads your code and searches for current best practices before it plans — across security, performance, API integrations, and AI agent setup.

 PMs who need technically grounded specs Connect the repo.
 Describe the problem.
 Get a spec with scope boundaries, subtasks, and acceptance criteria.
 No 20-page PRD.
 No alignment meeting.
 No ceremony.
+Ai project planning grounded in the codebase is what turns a PM's description into something engineering can execute without back-and-forth.

 Developers tired of inconsistent agent results If your agent sometimes ships clean and sometimes produces three hours of rework, the variable is spec quality.
 Tekk makes that consistent.